openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 The report output is in suggested.json file, which includes a recommendation to be enacted by sending, if necessary, a new temp basal to the pump, as well as a reason for the recommendation.

+If you are using a Minimed CGM (enlite sensors with glucose values read by your pump), you might get this error message when running this report `Could not determine last BG time`.
+That is because times are reported differently than from the Dexcom receiver and need to be converted first.
+See the section at the bottom of this page.

 ## Adding aliases

 You may want to add a `monitor-pump` alias to group all the pump-related reports, which should generally be obtained before running  `calculate-iob` and `determine-basal` processes: